QuantEcon/lecture-source-jl/source/rst/getting_started_julia/julia_by_example.rst

         ϵ_mean ≈ mean(ϵ[1:m])
         ϵ_mean ≈ sum(ϵ[1:m]) / m

-In these examples, note the use of ``≈`` to test equality, rather than ``==``, which is appropriate for integers and other types
+In these examples, note the use of ``≈`` to test equality, rather than ``==``, which is appropriate for integers and other types.

-Approximately equal, typed with ``\approx<TAB>``, is the appropriate way to compare any floating point numbers due to the standard issues of `floating point math <https://floating-point-gui.de/>`_
+Approximately equal, typed with ``\approx<TAB>``, is the appropriate way to compare any floating point numbers due to the standard issues of `floating point math <https://floating-point-gui.de/>`_.

 .. _user_defined_functions:

 User-Defined Functions
 ----------------------------

-For the sake of the exercise, let's go back to the ``for`` loop but restructure our program so that generation of random variables takes place within a user-defined function
+For the sake of the exercise, let's go back to the ``for`` loop but restructure our program so that generation of random variables takes place within a user-defined function.

 To make things more interesting, instead of directly plotting the draws from the distribution, let's plot the squares of these draws